-- Monsanto Roundup labels fail to warn consumers about its risks.
+- Monsanto Roundup labels fail to warn consumers about the risk of cancer.

-- Monsanto misrepresented Roundup’s health and environmental risks, informing the public that it was safe.
+- Monsanto misrepresented Roundup’s health and environmental risks, ultimately misinforming government agencies, farmers, and the public of its safety.

-Anyone who has been exposed to Monsanto’s Roundup Weed Killer and has developed lymphatic cancer, like non-Hodgkin’s lymphoma, within the last decade, may be eligible to receive compensation for their suffering.
-Hold Monsanto responsible by participating in a class action lawsuit.
+Anyone who was exposed to Monsanto’s Roundup Weed Killer and has developed lymphatic cancer, like non-Hodgkin’s lymphoma, within the last decade may be eligible to receive compensation for their suffering.

 At ClassAction.com, our attorneys have recovered more than $4 billion in damages, helping the firm gain a national, award-winning reputation.
 If you or a loved one were diagnosed with non-Hodgkin’s lymphoma because of exposure to Roundup Weed Killer, we have the experience to hold Monsanto accountable to help you recover compensation.

 Contact us today for a free, no-obligation case review.
 There are never any costs unless we win a jury award or settlement for you.